achronos0/php-httpsession/HttpSession.md

 #### `http_method`
 Custom HTTP request method to use instead of `"GET"` or `"POST"`; e.g. `"PUT"`, `"DELETE"`, `"HEAD"`.

+#### `extra_query`
+Array of additional URL (query) parameter names and values to add to URL.

+This can be used to specify some "global" values that must be passed with every request (e.g. a session identifier or validation token).

+#### `extra_post`
+Array of additional form field names and values to add to POST data.

+This can be used to specify some "global" values that must be passed with every request (e.g. a session identifier or validation token).

+#### `data`
+Additional data to store with session.

+This additional data is not used by HttpSession, but can be used by attached custom routines (e.g. parser_callback, logger_callback).

 # Request types #